thesniper333/Tesseract/README.md

 col-3 class which is a bootstrap grid.

 #### Music-Player
-It uses jiosaavn unofficial api to fetch music, it's default player controls is hidden and a customized player controls is used to work.
+It uses jiosaavn unofficial api(saavn.dev by Sumit Kolhe) to fetch music, it's default player controls is hidden and a customized player controls is used to work.
 This element is contained inside col-4 class which is a bootstrap grid.

 #### To-do List
 It is created using html, css and js.
 This element is contained inside col-3 class which is a bootstrap grid.
 This element is contained inside col-4 class which is a bootstrap grid.
 To store the tasks it uses localstorage as they are just texts so indexedDB is not required.